Robert Dautray: Biography

+Dautray died in Paris on 20 August 2023, at the age of 95.

 Scientific work

 Almost all of Robert Dautray's professional activity has been devoted to the physical sciences contributing to nuclear energy, both in reactor physics (reactor control and command, breeder reactor physics, Pegasus research reactors, high-flow reactors from the Von Laue Langevin Institute, etc.) and in the physics of reactors.) and upstream of the fuel cycle (control command of the uranium isotope separation plant) as well as downstream of this cycle (formation and physics of plutonium and other actinides isotopes, descendants of fission products, activated structure nuclei, etc.).

 In addition, Robert Dautray participated in the establishment of the basic physical sciences for the sciences of high densities and powers of materials and electromagnetic radiation (state equations, opacity, radiative transfer, discontinuities of high velocity flows, interface instabilities, laser implosions, thermonuclear reactions, non-linear neutronics of high velocity media of nuclei making the neutron transport and plasma physics equations non-linear, etc.).

-Robert Dautray has contributed to the development of the mathematical methods necessary to model these phenomena.
+Robert Dautray contributed to the development of the mathematical methods necessary to model these phenomena.
 Robert Dautray co-chaired with the EDF Studies and Research Department the CEA/EDF digital analysis summer schools.